cherrot/gochinadns/README.md

   -s value
         Comma separated list of upstream DNS servers.
 Need China route list to check whether it's a trusted server or not.
         Servers can be in format ip:port or protocol[+protocol]@ip:port where protocol is udp or tcp.
-        Protocols are used in the order they are defined (left to right).
+        Protocols are dialed in order left to right.
+Rightmost protocol will only be dialed if the leftmost fails.
-        If empty, protocol defaults to udp+tcp and port defaults to 53.
+        Protocols will override force-tcp flag.
+If empty, protocol defaults to udp+tcp (tcp if force-tcp is set) and port defaults to 53.
         Examples: udp@8.8.8.8,udp+tcp@127.0.0.1:5353,1.1.1.1 (default udp+tcp@119.29.29.29,udp+tcp@114.114.114.114)
   -test-domains string
         Domain names to test DNS connection health. (default "qq.com,163.com") -timeout duration
         DNS request timeout (default 1s) -trusted-servers value
         Comma separated list of servers which (located in China but) can be trusted.
         Uses the same format as -s.
   -udp-max-bytes int
         Default DNS max message size on UDP. (default 4096)